Polymarket Prediction

 What to Watch

-• Speeches by Fed officials leading up to the statement
+• Statements or speeches from Fed officials leading up to the meeting.

 Conclusion